-No group has embraced the ease of the digital wallet quite like millennials, with 64% using at least one of these services in the past year.
-Charging your friend for half of a burrito is as easy as ever, and the digital paper trail ensures that you and your friends are immediately paid up.
+No group has embraced the digital wallet quite like Generation Y, with three in four saying they’ve used at least one e-wallet in the past year.
+Today, sharing a burrito bill is as easy as ever, creating a digital paper trail that ensures you and your friends are immediately paid up.

-Half of these 18- to 34-year-olds use them regularly, and other groups are catching on.
-Although millennials are more likely to spend more than other generations via this method, 40% of Gen Xers have used a digital wallet in the past year, with 17% of baby boomers having done so.
+Half of all 18- to 38-year-olds use digital wallets regularly.
+But other generations are catching on: 40% of Gen Xers say they’ve used a digital wallet in the past year, followed by 17% of baby boomers.

-Considering the volume of students and millennials embracing this technology, it should come as no surprise that the biggest group of virtual wallet users are single and have never married (53%).
-Though this group may get hounded the most by Mom about being glued to their phones, it’s the exact reason why the digital wallet makes so much sense.
+Considering the number of students embracing this technology, it’s little surprise that the biggest group of virtual wallet users are single and never married (53%).
+Though they may get more nagging from Mom about being glued to their phones, it’s among the reasons why digital wallets make sense.

-Men are not only more likely to use a digital wallet than women, but they also use them more frequently.
-Slightly more than half (51%) of men have used a digital wallet in the past year, compared to 39% of women.
-They tend to use this technology for more than money transfers and other banking purposes, and they spend a lot more.
-In fact, men are three times more likely to use their digital wallets every day.
+Men are not only more likely than women to use a digital wallet, but they also tend to use them more frequently.
+Almost half (48%) of men say they’ve used a digital wallet in the past year, compared with 41% of women.
+They use this technology for more than banking or transferring money to friends and family, and they spend more money than women too: 38% of men admit to spending more when using a digital wallet, compared with 34% of women.

 Taking money mobile